vovcacik/bug-566510-firefox-addon/README.md

-feature/css-selection
+feature/v12-selection
 =====================

-This branch is experiment how to highlight multiselected tabs other than just bold title.
+This branch is implementing how the v12 patch highlight multiselected tabs.

-Things to keep an eye on:
- - other than stock theme compatibility
+As in the patch, this is not really compatible with other than stock theme.
- - Tree Style Tab compatibility